FreeCAD/FreeCAD-documentation/wiki/Translating_an_external_workbench.md

 ## Gather all the strings from your module

 -   You will need the `lupdate`, `lconvert`, `lrelease` and `pylupdate` tools installed on your system.
 In Linux distributions they usually come in packages named `pyside-tools` or `pyside2-tools`.
 On some systems `lupdate` is named `lupdate4` or `lupdate5` or `lupdate-qt4` or similar.
 Same for the other tools.
 You may use the Qt4 or Qt5 version at your choice.
+In Qt6 there is no separate translation system for Python files, `lupdate` is used to extract strings from all types of source files.
 -   If you have `.ui` files, you need to run `lupdate` first: